 - The debt fund classification is prescribed based on the duration of the fund and the asset quality mix.

-- All categories except index funds can only have 1 fund per classification, i.e. an AMC can have a maximum of 34 funds other than index funds.
+All categories except index funds can only have one fund per classification, i.e. an AMC can have a maximum of 34 funds other than index funds.